Adaptive Feature Abstraction for Translating Video to Text: Introduction

-The principal contributions of this paper are: (\emph{i}) A new video-caption-generation model is developed, based on two distinct means (``hard'' and ``soft'') of imposing attention. (\emph{ii}) Our model empolys the attention to adaptively and sequentially emphasize different levels of feature abstraction (CNN layers), while also imposing attention within local spatiotemporal regions of the feature maps at each layer. (\emph{iii}) A 3D convolutional transformation is introduced to achieve spatiotemporal and semantic feature consistency across different layers. (\emph{iv}) The proposed model achieves state-of-the-art performance on several benchmark datasets.
-We call the proposed algorithm Adaptive SpatioTemporal representation with dynAmic abstRaction (ASTAR).
+The principal contributions of this paper are as follows: (\emph{i}) A new video-caption-generation model is developed by dynamically modeling context-dependent feature abstractions; (\emph{ii}) new attention mechanisms are developed to adaptively and sequentially emphasize different levels of feature abstraction (CNN layers), while also imposing attention within local spatiotemporal regions of the feature maps at each layer; (\emph{iii}) 3D convolutional transformations are introduced to achieve spatiotemporal and semantic feature consistency across different layers; (\emph{iv}) the proposed model is demonstrated to outperform other multi-level feature based methods, such as hypercolumns~\citep{hypercolumns}, and achieves state-of-the-art performance on several benchmark datasets using diverse automatic metrics and human evaluations.